brown9804/MicrosoftCloudEssentialsHub/0_Azure/3_AzureAI/14_AIUseCases/1_PDFDocIntelligence/README.md

 > 2. An Azure Function is triggered by the upload, which calls the Azure Document Intelligence API to analyze the PDFs.  <br/>
 > 3. The extracted data is parsed and subsequently stored in a Cosmos DB database, ensuring a seamless and automated workflow from document upload to data storage.

+> [!NOTE]
+> Advantages of Document Intelligence for organizations handling with large volumes of documents: <br/>
+> - Utilizes natural language processing, computer vision, deep learning, and machine learning. <br/>
+> - Handles structured, semi-structured, and unstructured documents. <br/>
+> - Automates the extraction and transformation of data into usable formats like JSON or CSV

 ## Wiki

 <details>